OpenEnergyPlatform/academy/docs/courses/05_ontology.md

-# 05 - About the Open Energy Ontology
+# 05 - The Open Energy Ontology

 ## Part 1 - How to become an OEO developer